 Soil Bearing Capacity (SBC)

 Soil bearing capacity is one of the foremost crucial criteria that affect the selection of the right foundation type.
-Decisions are often made to choose shallow or deep foundation according to the soil bearing pressure.
+Decisions are often made to choose shallow or deep foundations according to the soil bearing pressure.

 An allowable bearing pressure of a minimum of 100kN/m^2 or higher is effective for shallow foundations up to 4 stories.
 However, highrise structures can opt for a raft foundation given that the modulus of sub-grade reaction must not be exceeded while calculating.

-There are different kinds of soil like sandy soil, loose soil, clayey soil, and expansive soils.
+There are different kinds of soil like sandy soil, loose soil, clayey soil, and expansive soil.
 A depth of 3m from the surface is termed topsoil.
 After 3m depth, the sub-soil begins.
 The bearing capacity of both the topsoil and subsoil layers influences the foundation selection to a great extent.

-For a low bearing-capacity soil, the stronger and suitable foundation should be selected compared to the soil with a strong bearing capacity.
+For a low-bearing-capacity soil, the stronger and suitable foundation should be selected compared to the soil with a strong bearing capacity.
 The bearing capacity is that the ability of soil to securely support structural loads without suffering shear failure and intolerable settlement.

 Foundation is that structural part of the building that is below the plinth level.
 Being in direct contact with the soil transmits the load of the superstructure to the earth.